 - Revolutions in India You Must Know About

 The Salt Satyagraha was a massive civil disobedience movement pioneered by Mahatma Gandhi against the salt tax imposed by the British government in India.
-Gandhi was followed by a large group of people from Sabarmati Ashram on 12th March 1930 till Dandi, a coastal village in Gujarat.
+Gandhi was followed by a large group of people from Sabarmati Ashram on 12th March 1930 to Dandi, a coastal village in Gujarat.
 On reaching Dandi, they broke the salt law by extracting salt from salt water.

-Civil disobedience movement was the first nationwide movement while all others were restricted to urban areas.
+The civil disobedience movement was the first nationwide movement while all others were restricted to urban areas.

 This movement gave chance to the people in rural areas the opportunity to participate.

-Kasturba Gandhi, Kamladevi Chattopadhyay, Avantikabai Gokhale, Lilavati Munshi, Hansaben Mehta were some of the prominent female leaders who led the satyagraha movement
+Kasturba Gandhi, Kamladevi Chattopadhyay, Avantikabai Gokhale, Lilavati Munshi, and Hansaben Mehta were some of the prominent female leaders who led the satyagraha movement